sowmikk/mouse_hover/README.md

 # mouse_hover
-The square or tiles lights up when hovering
+The square or tiles lights up while hovering